-Machine Learning (ML) is a branch of AI that provides applications the ability to learn through experience.
+Machine Learning (ML) is a branch of AI which is also a subset of Data Science that provides applications the ability to learn through experience.
 It uses statistical models and algorithms to perform tasks that are not explicitly programmed.
 To perform a task, Machine Learning Algorithms build a mathematical model based on sample data.

 For instance, we can identify the faces of people around us such as our friends, family, and colleagues.
 However, if a programmer has to write a program to do what our mind does, it would be impossible to do so.
 This is where Machine Learning is more practical.
 You don’t need to tell the Machine Learning Algorithms what to do and how to do it.
 Instead, you provide the algorithm with lots of examples (in this case, image) and the algorithm learns from these examples.

 The data gathered is also known as ‘training data’, which is used by the ML algorithms to build a statistical model that can solve problems through experience.

 Artificial Intelligence and Machine Learning in Google Maps

 Google Maps provides useful directions and real-time traffic information to millions of users.
 This information is updated constantly to mirror the changes in an ever-changing world.
 It is impossible to manually analyze more than 80 billion images to find new, or updated, information for Google Maps.
 One of the goals of Machine Learning is to enable the automatic extraction of information from geo-located imagery to improve Google Maps.

 When it comes to accuracy, precision, and update frequency of maps, the pressure has never been higher.
 Robust training data is the backbone to develop machine learning algorithms.
 Machine learning and large-scale image collection are the keys to providing location data in a scalable way.

 Images and Data